Online Master of Arts in Public Administration

 You will take your courses one at a time for 6 weeks each, accelerating your path to graduation.
 Your course content is delivered in a high-tech format, and you can complete your weekly assignments when and where it's convenient for you thanks to the asynchronous online environment.

-Your tuition rates are among the lowest available online at $625 per credit.
+Your tuition is $644 per credit.
 You will also be responsible for fees.
 View complete cost of attendance.
 Call today to learn more at 866.711.1700.

 * Tuition costs subject to change without notice.